RuncibleSpoon/F5AppSvcDemo/README.md

 There are two post install steps and some functionality tests to run post install.

 1) Set the password we will use for authorization when using AS3
-2) Run the post install script to a)Provision the correct software and auth on the BIG-IP
+2) Run the post install script to a)Provision the correct software and  b) configure auth on the BIG-IP
 3) Install some additional python modules (this will be moved into the main CFT eventually)

 First, set an environment variable for the password (this is used in later API calls)